luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Add a Profile Picture

 You can further personalize your account by adding a profile picture.
-In order for your profile picutre to appear, you will have to register your email address at [Gravatar](https://en.gravatar.com/).
+In order for your profile picture to appear, you will have to register your email address at [Gravatar](https://en.gravatar.com/).

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src=" images/icon_info.png" height="20" align="top" alt='info'></img>